erickmerchant/vanilla-kit/README.md

 A method on `Element` instances that returns the underlying DOM element.

-#### $
+#### $(node)

-Wraps a DOM element in the fluent interface.
+Wraps a DOM node in the fluent interface.

 ### _define.js_

-Contains the API for creating Custom Elements.
+Contains the API for creating custom elements.

 #### define(name)

-Pass it the name of your Custom Element.
+Pass it the name of your custom element.
 It returns a definition that is also a _tag_.

 #### definition.connected(callback)

-The passed callback is called in the Custom Element's `connectedCallback`.
+The callback is called in the custom element's `connectedCallback`.

 #### definition.disconnected(callback)

-The passed callback is called in the Custom Element's `disconnectedCallback`.
+The callback is called in the custom element's `disconnectedCallback`.

 ### _element/*.js_